Madi Bacon: Other

-An avid swimmer, and swimming teacher and also a "Red Cross life-saver:, one November day in 1933 she tried to save a man from drowning.
-A number of people gathered to watch but Bacon was the only person to strip down removing her "excess clothing."
+Bacon was an avid swimmer, and swimming teacher and also a Red Cross life-saver.
+One November day in 1933, she tried to save a man from drowning.
+A number of people gathered to watch, but Bacon was the only person to strip down removing her excess clothing.
 Although the man died, she received a letter from a friend of the drowned man, which said, "Since you risked your life, you might like to know the kind of person you did it for.
 He was a Greek of high character.
 He had three beautiful daughters."

-She met Albert Einstein while in high school and after she had graduated from the University of Chicago, because she was a bilingual German speaker, she was assigned to translate for him when he gave several lectures on peace at the Covenant Club in Chicago.
+She met Albert Einstein while in high school.
+After she had graduated from the University of Chicago, because she was a bilingual German speaker, she was assigned to translate for him when he gave several lectures on peace at the Covenant Club in Chicago.
 She was strongly moved by the announcement of his death.

-She had a lifelong interest in the outdoors and was a member of the Sierra Club.
+She had a lifelong interest in the outdoors, and was a member of the Sierra Club.
 She climbed and hiked all over the world.

+She lived in Berkeley, California from 1946 until her death, teaching voice and conducting until the last few years.

 Honors

-Bacon was an honorary member of Sigma Alpha Iota.
-“An Honorary Member is a woman who has achieved international distinction in the music profession who is not an initiated member or Sigma Alpha Iota.”
+Bacon was an honorary member of Sigma Alpha Iota; this indicates a woman "who has achieved international distinction in the music profession who is not an initiated member or Sigma Alpha Iota."